JohT/code-graph-analysis-pipeline/domains/scip-index-import/README.md

 Supported languages: Go, Java, TypeScript, Rust, C++, Ruby, Python, C#.

+Anonymous inner classes are detected automatically when the SCIP indexer sets `enclosing_symbol` and `relationships[].is_implementation` on local symbols.
+See [Anonymous Inner Class Support](#anonymous-inner-class-support) below.

 See [SCIP.md](../../SCIP.md) for how to generate `.scip.json` files outside the pipeline.

 ## How It Works